X-Stuff/CudaKeeloq/readme.md

         - `A|B|C` - means `A` or `B` or `C`
         - `AL[0..N]` - means alphabet from inputs (must be specified with `--alphabet=`)
     - `--alphabet=` - if pattern has `AL` - alphabet must be specified.
+ * `--mode=5` - Seed bruteforce mode.
+Expects:
+    - `--start=<man>` - Manufacturer key.
+This will be the only key to check.
+Instead of bruteforcing keys, this mode bruteforce seeds.

 ### Learning types

 By default the app will try to brute all known learning keys (16 or 12 depending if seed is specified), however if you know exact learning type, you might increase you bruteforce time x12-16 times.
 You may also specify several learning types simultaneously `--learning-type=0,5,7`.
-> NOTE: At some point using `ALL` learning types might be faster than explicitly specified due to GPU branching problem.
+> NOTE: Depending on your GPU, at some point, using `ALL` learning types *might be* faster than explicitly specified, due to the GPU branching problem.

 Each learning type has its `_REV` modification.
 That's mean it will use byte-reversed key for decryption.
 See more [keeloq_learning_types.h](src/algorithm/keeloq/keeloq_learning_types.h)